From Afterthought to Infrastructure: How AI Config Evolves in a Real Project

 Phase 1: Config as Afterthought (Aug-Sep, 29 commits)

-The first AI config file: August 22, 2025.
-Commit a48d5017b.
-CLAUDE.md, 282 lines, included in the very first release.
+The first AI config file.
+August 22, 2025, commit a48d5017b.
+CLAUDE.md, 282 lines, shipped in the first release.

 The content was minimal.
 Project identity, the T3 stack (Next.js, tRPC, Prisma), basic conventions.
 A starting point, not a system.